MrYamous/symfony-docs/string.rst

 .. include:: /components/require_autoload.rst.inc

-The data needed to store the transliteration of all emojis (~5,000) into all languages take a considerable disk space.
+The data needed to store the transliteration of all emojis (approx. 5,000) into all languages take a considerable disk space.

 If you need to save disk space (e.g. because you deploy to some service with tight size constraints), run this command (e.g. as an automated script after ``composer install``)